Blog Archive for / 2010 / 07 /

 supplied argument.
 This type deduction includes

--ness of the supplied object:
+the const-ness of the supplied object:

 int x=3; const int y=4; std::reference_wrapper<int> rx=std::ref(x); // std::reference_wrapper<int> ry=std::ref(y); // error std::reference_wrapper<const int> rcy=std::ref(y);

-On the other hand, though std::cref
+On the other hand, though std::cref also deduces the

 type of the wrapped reference from the supplied argument,

-it always wraps a const
+it always wraps a const reference:

 int x=3; const int y=4; // std::reference_wrapper<int> rx=std::cref(x); // error std::reference_wrapper<const int> rcx=std::cref(x); // std::reference_wrapper<int> ry=std::cref(y); // error std::reference_wrapper<const int> rcy=std::cref(y);

--reference can always be bound to
+Since a no-const-reference can always be bound to

-reference, you can thus
+a const reference, you can thus

-in pretty much every case where you would
+use std::ref in pretty much every case where you would

-, and your code would work the same.
+use std::cref, and your code would work the same.
 Which

 begs the question: why would you ever choose to

-use std::cref
+use std::cref?

-The primary reason for choosing std::cref
+The primary reason for choosing std::cref is because

 you want to guarantee that the source object is not modified through